mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 1. On the **Add/Edit application setting** pane, in the **Name** field, enter **TSI_HUB_CONNECTIONSTRING**

-1. In the **Value** field, enter the autrhorization rule connection string value that was saved to the **telemetry-function.txt** file in an earlier task and ends with `EntityPath=evh-az220-func2tsi`.
+1. In the **Value** field, enter the authorization rule connection string value that was saved to the **telemetry-function.txt** file in an earlier task and ends with `EntityPath=evh-az220-func2tsi`.

     The value should be similar to `Endpoint=sb://evhns-az220-training-dm030821.servicebus.windows.net/;SharedAccessKeyName=TSIHubPolicy;SharedAccessKey=x4xItgUG6clhGR9pZe/U6JqrNV+drIfu1rlvYHEdk9I=;EntityPath=evh-az220-func2tsi`